Biochar

 Biochar at EBRI

-EBRI is actively working with partners on the use of biochar to decarbonise cities, in vertical farming applications and clean-up of contaminated land.
+EBRI is actively working with partners on the use of biochar to decarbonise urban and rural environments and has developed commercial and environmental carbon reduction technology.
+See our latest news and developments here:

 Biochar CleanTech Accelerator